A glossary of Wistia terms. Definitions, uses, and links to more info. It's pretty rad, if we're being honest.

 Comments - Comments are a way for viewers and users within your Wistia account to interact with your content.
 Comments can be time-coded, for easier review and feedbacks, and are raw text only (sorry, no text stylings).
 Comments can be turned on or off in the Appearance tab in the Customize panel.

 Contact - Contacts is a term that’s synonymous with Users within your Wistia account.
 They’re actively added to your account with their email address via the Users page in your account, or from the Privacy & Sharing modal on a project.

 Controls - Controls is a menu in the Customize panel.
 This is where you can add or remove player controls including: big play button (and the time stamp on it), small play button, play bar, settings controls (video quality, and playback speed), volume control, full screen button, and the Wistia banner.
 You can also set your video controls be appear on video load.

-Derivative - Derivatives refer to copies of your video within Wistia.
-When you upload your video, our servers will create multiple versions of your videos for different enviroments — like for mobile viewers, and those with slower internet speeds.
-This way, Wistia ensures that your videos can be played in every environment.
+Derivative - Derivatives refer to copies of your media within Wistia.
+When you upload your video, our servers will create multiple versions of your videos for different environments — like for mobile viewers, and those with slower internet speeds.
+This way, Wistia ensures that your medias can be played in every environment.

 //fast.wistia.com/assets/external/E-v1.js.
 This is where the magic lives — it’s how we pull in stats, update customizations, and track views.
 So make sure it’s on your site!